 Permission of instructor required.
-This course may be repeated for credit up to eight times.
+This course may be repeated for credit.

 This course is an auditioned jazz ensemble for the study of jazz performance practice and the rehearsal of repertory in preparation for a public concert at the end of the semester.